tesla3327/michaelnthiessen/src/pages/pass-function-as-prop/index.md

 In React you'll pass a function from a parent to a child component, so the child can communicate back up to the parent.
 Props and data flow down, and function calls flow up.

-Vue, however, has a different mechanism for achieving child -> parent communication.
+**Vue, however, has a different mechanism for achieving child -> parent communication.**

 We use [events](https://vuejs.org/v2/guide/events.html) in Vue.

-This works in the same way that the DOM works -- providing a little more consistency with browser than React does.
+This works in the same way that the DOM works -- providing a little more consistency with the browser than what React does.
 Elements can emit events, and these events can be listened to.

 So even though [it can be tempting](https://medium.com/front-end-hacking/passing-methods-as-props-in-vue-js-d65805bccee) to pass functions as props in Vue, it's considered an anti-pattern.